appsmithorg/appsmith/contributions/docs/Widgets.md

 # Widget docs
-Create a appsmith-docs/widget-reference/<widget>.md file.
+1. Create a appsmith-docs/widget-reference/<widget>.md file.
-Follow the [asset-upload](./asset-upload.md) guidelines to upload and use an asset in docs.
+2. Follow the [asset-upload](UploadingAssets.md) guidelines to upload and use an asset in the docs.

 ## Widget docs template
 Copy paste this template